java311/PMiru/README.md

 hid_%(name)s = probesysfs,provider=hidinput,param=rotation=90,param=invert_y=1
 ```

-(note. the rotation of the screen must be the same as indicated in Raspbery script)
+(NOTE: the rotation of the screen must be the same as indicated in Raspbery script)

 Also in the `[graphics]` section modify width and height parameters to 320, 240 respectevely.
 And then Reboot

+(NOTE: If you are going to use the camera without the touch screen, with mouse and keyboard.
+Then the last two must be commented.
+Otherwise, Kivy will register ghost and random clicks. )

 #### Touchscreen connection pins
 The touchscreen must be connected to the Raspberyy suing SPI0, plus 3.3V, 5V, ground.